NBHZ200/FileMultipleDoing/README.md

 There are comments in the code.

 Due to operations such as moving files and opening explorer.exe, antivirus software may report viruses, but this software does not have any viruses.
 The source code is all here, you can read it yourself.

+Cannot guarantee that there are no bugs.
+Please inform us promptly if any bugs are found.